cncf/tag-security/assessments/guide/outline.md

 First of all, the burden is primarily on the proposing project to demonstrate it is secure in a manner that is understandable to the broader community.
-The SAFE examiners will help to assess and probe the design.
+The [reviewers](security-reviewer.md) will help to assess and probe the design.

 The proposing project must provide a written document that describes the project and its security.
 The document must contain the following information, at a minimum.

 * Goal.
 The intended goal of the projects including the security guarantees the project is meant to provide (e.g., Flibble only allows parties with an